BruceHad/tr-turtle/docs/notes.md

 To do:

+* Convert CSS to SASS
-* Show 'info' on ls system
+* ---Show 'info' on ls system----
 * Get a 'reset' that works
 * ---Simplify page style and colour canvas---
 * ---Add in Starting position---